mac-comp127/audio-synth/doc/specification/03_song_reader.md

     .play();
 ```

-Did you hear something that sounds like music? 🕺💃🏾 If so, try replacing `simpletest.csv` with:
+Did you hear something that sounds like music? 💃🏾 Hooray! 🕺

+Now it’s time to exercise your code!
+Try replacing `simpletest.csv` with:

 - `bach.csv`
 - `kondo.csv`